EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 }
 ```

 The `CreateToken` method is the element that's most worth discussing here.
-It receives an instace of `IdentityUser` as a parameter (which, remember, is the entity class that represents our user accounts), uses is to construct a JWT and returns it within a `AuthenticationResponse` object (which is what we decided that our endpoint would return).
+It receives an instance of `IdentityUser` as a parameter (which, remember, is the entity class that represents our user accounts), uses is to construct a JWT and returns it within a `AuthenticationResponse` object (which is what we decided that our endpoint would return).
 To do so, we use various classes built into .NET.

 The main class that represents the JWT is `JwtSecurityToken`.
 We new-up one of those in the `CreateJwtToken` method with this call: